Statistics of interfacial fluctuations of radially growing clusters: Introduction

 \section{Introduction}

 The study of fluctuating interfaces has occupied an important place within statistical mechanics in recent and not so recent times.
 The origins of this interest are practical, due to the vast range of potential applications that this theory may have, and theoretical, as some of the universality classes discovered within this framework are claimed to play an important role in other areas of physics~\cite{barabasi}.
 While the great majority of works on this topic has concentrated on strip or slab geometries, it is true that at the very beginning of the theoretical studies on nonequilibrium growth one finds the seminal works by Eden, focused on radial shapes~\cite{eden1,eden2}.
 To a certain extent, the motivation of considering radial forms is related to biological growth, as for instance the Eden model can be thought of as a simplified description of a developing cell colony.
-The Eden and other related discrete models have been computationally analyzed along the years, and the results obtained has been put in the context of stochastic growth theory, see for instance~\cite{ferreira} and references therein.
+The Eden and other related discrete models have been computationally analyzed along the years, and the results obtained have been put in the context of stochastic growth theory, see for instance~\cite{ferreira} and references therein.
+One of the most important models of nonequilibrium growth of radial systems is diffusion-limited aggregation (DLA)~\cite{sander}.
+It is related to physical phenomena such as electrodeposition, Hele-Shaw flow, mineral deposits and dielectric breakdown.
+The theory we will present in this paper is not in a state to be able to describe such complex branched structures.
+Nevertheless, as we will see in the following, it might be related to specific limits of DLA processes.

 Apart from the interest in modelling, there is a genuine theoretical motivation in understanding the dynamics of growing radial clusters.
 The Eden model is actually a sort of first passage percolation~\cite{hammersley}, and the scaling limit of percolation models has been studied by means of field-theoretic approaches~\cite{hinrichsen} and stochastic processes like Schramm-Loewner evolution~\cite{sle}.
 A natural theoretical question to be answered is in which cases the Family-Vicsek scaling~\cite{family}, basic to describe planar growth processes, is able to capture the behavior of the surface fluctuations of growing radial clusters.